devsecfranklin/talk-hack-the-universe/PITCHME.md

 ---?image=assets/img/background.png
 @title[What]

+@snap[north-west span-100 text-20 text-bold text-center text-yellow]
+What?
+@snapend

-@snap[west span-200 text-left text-08 text-yellow]
+@snap[west span-100 text-left text-07 text-yellow]
 @ul[circles](false)

-- Radio astronomy is the study of celestial objects that give off radio waves.
+- Radio astronomy is the study of<br>celestial objects that give<br>off radio waves.
-- Study of astronomical phenomena that are often invisible or hidden in other portions of the electromagnetic spectrum.
+  - Often invisible or hidden in<br>electromagnetic spectrum.
-- Want to make the distinction between optical and radio astronomy.
-- Optical Astronomy has been around as long as people have been looking at the night sky.
+- Optical Astronomy has been around<br>as long as people have been<br>looking at the night sky.
   - RA is much newer.
   - RA is very technology driven.